Dionaea Muscipula “Venus Flytrap”

 -

-Without a doubt the most famous carnivorous plant, the Venus Flytrap is - for many growers - a gateway drug!
-Charles Darwin famously described the plant as "one of the most wonderful in the world," and few who have witnessed a healthy trap snapping shut on an insect would disagree.
+The most well-known carnivore known, the Venus Flytrap, is, for many growers - an entry point for drugs!
+Charles Darwin famously described the plant as "one of the most wonderful in the world," Only those who have seen the trap's healthy snapping shut on an insect would agree.

-Venus Flytraps attract their prey using sweet nectar.
-Touch a trigger hair twice, or two hairs in quick succession, and an electric charge closes the trap, its interlocking teeth forming a cage.
-The insect's continued struggles will cause the trap to seal, at which point digestive enzymes will dissolve the victim's soft tissues.
-The trap reabsorbs this nutritious soup, and - after about a week - reopens, using the carcass to attract new visitors.
-The Dionaea muscipula is one of the most captivating plants around.
+Venus Flytraps entice their prey with sweet nectar.
+The trigger hair is touched twice or twice in quick succession, and then an electric charge will close the trap, the teeth interlocking to form the shape of a cage.
+The bug's constant struggle can cause the trap to close, and then digestive enzymes dissolve the soft tissues of the victim.
+The trap can absorb this healthy soup, open again after one week, and uses the carcass to draw new guests.
+The Dionaea muscipula is considered one of the most beautiful plants.

 -

-The image shown is for reference purpose only.
-The actual product may vary in shape or appearance based on climate, age, height etc. and Plants will be delivered in plastic pots unless different Pot options are selected by the customer explicitly.
+The image shown is for reference purposes only.
+The actual product may vary in shape or appearance based on climate, age, height, etc. and Plants will be delivered in plastic pots unless different Pot options are selected by the customer explicitly.

-All information here provided in good faith, however we make no representation or warranty of any kind, express or implied, regarding the accuracy, adequacy, validity, reliability, availability or completeness of any information on the site.
+All information here is provided in good faith, however, we make no representation or warranty of any kind, express or implied, regarding the accuracy, adequacy, validity, reliability, availability, or completeness of any information on the site.